 On This Page

-The Australian Research Council’s Excellence in Research for Australia (ERA) 2012 National Report assessing research quality within Australia's higher education providers ranks the Faculty’s research (For 12 Built Environment and Design) as being at world standard.
+The Australian Research Council’s Excellence in Research for Australia (ERA) 2012 National Report assessing research quality within Australia's higher education providers ranks the Faculty’s research (12 for Built Environment and Design) as being at world standard.

 Research supervised within the Faculty of Design, Architecture and Building extends across theoretical and practice-informed investigations, historical contextualisations and interdisciplinary approaches.
 Higher Degrees offered through the Faculty afford sustained engagement with the many issues that arise in relation to the creation, production, management and understanding of design and its role in our complex world.